Now is the time to study architecture.

 Now is the time to study architecture at UNM.

-The architecture program is housed in our iconic building -- George Pearl Hall, designed by internationally renowned architect Antoine Predock.
+The architecture program is housed in our iconic building -- George Pearl Hall, designed by internationally renowned New Mexican architect Antoine Predock.
 Pearl Hall is located right on historic Route 66.
 It provides us with a dynamic 21st century learning environment equipped with generous design studio spaces and natural light in all directions.
 From the top floor, you get a fantastic view of the Sandia Mountains to the east, and to the west, the Rio Grande valley, distant hills and mesas.
 The building houses the latest design and fabrication tools, including various methods of digital fabrication and other modes of making.
 The newest addition to Pearl Hall is a metalworking shop.